Marcin Rożek: Early life and education

 Marcin Rożek was born in Kuschten (now, Kosieczyn) on 8 November 1885 as the eldest of seven siblings to Catholic parents Andrzej and Katarzyna Rożek (née Andres).
 His father was a railway worker who devoted his free time to teaching the children the Polish language and history, as the Province of Posen was incorporated into the Kingdom of Prussia at the time.
-When Rożek was 6-years-old, the family moved to Bentschen (now, Zbąszyń), where the he began his formal education.
+When Rożek was 6-years-old, the family moved to Bentschen (now, Zbąszyń), where he began his formal education.
 After two years, the family made a permanent move to Wollstein (now, Wolsztyn) in 1893.

 While at school, Rożek attracted the attention of teachers with notebooks full of drawings.
 When he graduated from the school in Wollstein in 1900, teachers and the local parish priest advised his parents to send him to a stonemason's workshop for education.
 Rożek was accepted to learn the craft by master of stucco and stonemason, Piotr Gimzicki in Poznań.
 In 1904, due to his family's poor financial situation, he was granted a scholarship by the Society of Scientific Aid for Poor Youth, which enabled him to study sculpture in Berlin at the Kunstgewerbeschule in preparation to enter the Prussian Academy of Arts.
 After a year at the academy, he transferred to the Academy of Fine Arts, Munich, studying under Wilhelm von Rümann.
 After graduation in 1909, he received a request from the Poznań Cathedral to design a commemorative plaque in memory of Bishop Florian Stablewski.
 The completion of the plaque, and other small works, enabled Rożek to study in Paris for one year, where he was influenced by the works of Antoine Bourdelle.

 Career

 Early career

 In 1911, Rożek returned to Poland permanently and settled in Poznań in 1913 and cofounded the artist collective "Plastyka".
-His first major work after returning to Poznań was the sculpture of the marble torso of Tadeusz Kościuszko grasping a saber, which is now displayed at the National Museum, Poznań.
+His first major work after returning to Poznań was the marble sculpture of the torso of Tadeusz Kościuszko grasping a saber, which is now displayed at the National Museum, Poznań.
 As well as sculpture, he also worked as a painter, mainly in oils.
 As an ardent Polish patriot, he refused to enlist in the Prussian Army following the outbreak of World War I and feigned illness to avoid conscription.
 He then left Poznań to stay with friends in the village of Gryżyna where he spent his time painting.
 In August 1916, he returned to Poznań and rented an apartment with a spacious studio where he sculpted and painted.
 His creative work was interrupted by the impending defeat of Germany and preparations for the Greater Poland uprising of 1918–1919 against German rule.
 Rożek and his brothers Józef and Kazimierz joined the insurrection and fought in infantry units under command of Ignacy Mielżyński.